 Raspberries are wonderful as a small treat.
 Give them only occasionally, not on a regular basis.
 Limit portions to a snack-size amount.

 Even healthy foods can create bad feeding habits.
 You don’t want your dog expecting to eat raspberry.
 Meat must be the basis of meals.
-Fruits can complement only.
+Fruits should complement only.

 Provide your dog with small portions.
-After all, perhaps raspberry won’t fully agree with their stomach.
+Perhaps raspberry won’t fully agree with their stomach.

 Conclusion on Raspberries